awsdocs/aws-kms-developer-guide/doc_source/key-types.md

 **Generate and verify HMAC codes**
 To generate and verify hash\-based message authentication codes, use an HMAC KMS key\.
 When you create an HMAC key in AWS KMS, AWS KMS creates and protects your key material and ensures that you use the correct MAC algorithms for your key\.
 HMAC codes can also be used as pseudo\-random numbers, and in certain scenarios for symmetric signing and tokenizing\.
 HMAC KMS keys are symmetric keys\.
 When creating an HMAC KMS key in the AWS KMS console, choose the `Symmetric` key type\.
-HMAC KMS keys are not supported in all AWS Regions\.
-For a list of Regions in which HMAC KMS keys are supported, see [HMAC Regions](hmac.md#hmac-regions)\.

 **Use with AWS services**  <a name="cmks-aws-service"></a>
 To create a KMS key for use with an [AWS service that is integrated with AWS KMS](service-integration.md), consult the documentation for the service\.
 AWS services that encrypt your data require a [symmetric encryption KMS key\.](concepts.md#symmetric-cmks)\.